codehsbooks/introcs/Basic-JavaScript-and-Graphics/for-loops-in-javascript.md

 ### For Loop Sum Program

 Here is a program which sums all numbers from 1 to 100.
 The for loop adds the numbers 1+2+3+4+5+6+.....+98+99+100.
-Since this program uses global variables, we can easily change the `MIN` and `MAX` values used in our sum without having to touch the for loop at all.
+Since this program uses global constants, we can easily change the `MIN` and `MAX` values used in our sum without having to touch the for loop at all.

 ```
 // This program adds the numbers from 1